NelsonNeba/Bank-Marketing-Campaign-Analysis/README.md

 This project analyzes a dataset from a direct marketing campaign conducted by a Portuguese banking institution.
 The campaign involved outreach via phone calls, aiming to encourage customers to subscribe to a term deposit.
 The primary goal of this analysis is to identify key factors influencing subscription success and provide actionable insights to optimize future marketing strategies.

-The analysis was performed using [Mention your primary tool, e.g., Microsoft Excel, Python (Pandas, Matplotlib, Seaborn), R, etc.].
+The analysis was performed using [Mention your primary tool, e.g., Microsoft Excel,

 **Live Dashboard/Report (if applicable):** [Link to your deployed Power BI report, Tableau Public dashboard, Google Data Studio report, or a static image/PDF of your Excel dashboard]